Skip to main content

 Get $1,000 for your lifeguard training and community volunteering — apply by May 1, 2026.

 You can win one of two awards valued at $1,000 each.
 This is a scholarship, not a loan, so you do not have to pay it back.
 This is for you if you are a dedicated student lifeguard who spends your free time volunteering to help others in your community.
 You must apply by May 1, 2026.
-When you apply, ask Calgary Foundation how and when you will hear back — whether it is by email, phone, or a portal.
+The provider does not state when or how you will be notified of the result, so ask Calgary Foundation about their notification timeline when you submit your application.
 Selection criteria aren't published — ask Calgary Foundation how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
 The money is sent to your school or post-secondary institution rather than to you directly.
-Confirm with Calgary Foundation how they coordinate this with your registrar so you can plan your budget.
-Renewal conditions aren't listed — if you are counting on this for multiple years, confirm with Calgary Foundation whether it is a one-time award or renewable and what you need to maintain.
+Confirm with your school's financial office how they will apply these funds to your account.
+Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with Calgary Foundation whether it's one-time or renewable and what you need to maintain.

 Can you get it?